kayannr/belly-button-biodiversity/README.md

 * Use `otu_ids` as the labels for the bar chart.

 * Use `otu_labels` as the hovertext for the chart.
+3. Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
-3. A bubble chart that displays each sample.
+4. A bubble chart that displays each sample.
 The following are used for the interactive bubble chart:

 * Use `otu_ids` for the x values.